 The data the Platform collects from browsers and devices may also be referred to as “HTTP header data”.
 Data contained in the HTTP header, (such as IP Address) is required in order to deliver an ad to a device or browser.

-The GDPR now includes “unique identifiers” within the scope of personal data when combined with certain types of information (including the information that we and other ad tech companies typically collect).
+The GDPR now includes “unique identifiers” within the scope of personal data when combined with certain types of information (including the information that Converge and other AdTech companies typically collect).

 While Converge cannot identify which individual (or individuals) are using the device or browser in the real world, this unique identifier, combined with the IP Address, is now defined as “personal data”.

-Those unique IDs are used by our Platform for frequency capping and day-parting across browsers and apps of our publisher partners to ensure that advertisers using our Platform are not showing the same ad repeatedly to the same device or browser on the same day or at times the advertiser does not want to show its ad to that device or browser.
+Those unique IDs are used by our Platform for frequency capping and day-parting across browsers and apps of our publisher partners.
+This ensures that advertisers using the Converge Platform are not showing the same ad repeatedly to the same device or browser on the same day, or at times when the advertiser does not want to show its ad to that device or browser.